Pat O'Donnell: Chicago Bears

-In 2016, he finished with 68 punts for 2,994 net yards for a 44.0 average.
+In 2016, O'Donnell finished with 68 punts for 2,994 net yards for a 44.0 average.

 In Week 5 of the 2017 season against the Minnesota Vikings, he threw a 38-yard touchdown pass to Benny Cunningham on a fake.
 Later in the year, O'Donnell served as kickoff specialist against the San Francisco 49ers while kicker Cairo Santos was nursing a groin injury.
 O'Donnell finished 2017 with 87 punts for 4,097 net yards for a 47.0 average.

 On March 15, 2018, O'Donnell signed a one-year contract extension with the Bears worth $1.5 million.
-After his contract expired following the 2018 season, he received a two-year extension on March 18, 2019.
+After his contract expired following the 2018 season, O'Donnell received a two-year extension on March 18, 2019.

 Early in the 2019 season, O'Donnell served as kickoff specialist for the second time in Week 3 against the Washington Redskins with Eddy Piñeiro treating a knee injury.
 O'Donnell was also the backup kicker (with backup quarterback Chase Daniel serving as his holder), though Piñeiro kicked through his injury in the game.
 O'Donnell ended 2019 with a net punting average of 40.7 yards, setting the team record previously held by Adam Podlesh (40.4 in 2011).

 O'Donnell signed a one-year contract extension with the Bears on March 12, 2021.

-'s NFL offseason, O'Donnell held at least two Bears franchise records, including:
+As of 2021's NFL offseason, O'Donnell held at least two Bears franchise records, including: